AlexCharlesNichols/DiscordBots/README.md

-Here’s a succinct but professional **README.md** you can use for your GitHub repository:

----

 # NipBot 🎧🤖

 A multipurpose Discord bot built using **Node.js** and **Discord.js**, designed for fun interactions, media playback, and automated responses.